Code-Institute-Submissions/Visit-Poprad/README.md

 option, so I don’t have to switch between separate windows
 * As a potential tourist or satisfied tourist I would like an option to receive news about upcoming events and interesting activities
+* As a user/protentional tourist I want to see your posts and news on social media so I can see the popular activities are